NOAA-EMC/hpc-stack/docs/source/mac-install.rst

 Install Homebrew and Xcode Command-Line Tools (CLT)
 -----------------------------------------------------

 Open Terminal.app and a web browser.
 Go to https://brew.sh, copy the command-line installation directive, and run it in a new Terminal window.
 Terminal will request a ``sudo`` access password.
-The installation command would look similar to the following:
+The installation command will look similar to the following:

 .. code-block:: console